karnawis/free-genai-bootcamp-2025/visual-novel/french-visual-novel/french-technical-specification.md

 - **Role**: Provides insights into the art pieces, engages the player in discussions about modern art, and introduces cultural aspects of Quebec through the exhibits.
 - **Language Level**: Fluent in French and English, uses sophisticated vocabulary related to art and culture.
 - **Key Interactions**: Discussing art exhibits, explaining the significance of various artworks, inviting the player to gallery events and artist talks, and offering recommendations for other cultural activities in Montreal.

+### Technical implementation

+- All scenes will feature only the player and one other character
+- characters will refernce other characters in the dialogue but never apear together in the same scene
+- scene transitions will be used to switch betweeen character interactions.